-Note: (a) (b) The shades in the plots correspond to age-specific fertility rates (ASFRs), as indicated by the shaded scale bar on the top of the figure. () The thick solid contour line indicates cumulative cohort fertility rate (CCFR)=2.05 children per woman (replacement fertility) and the thin solid contour line indicates CCFR=1.50 children per woman. () Countries are ranked in descending order by CCFR in 2007 (last common year of observation). () Countries are grouped into geographic macro-regions, as indicated by different colour-shaded tiles as follows:
+Note: (a) Cohort and not period is indicated on x-axis. (b) The shades in the plots correspond to age-specific fertility rates (ASFRs), as indicated by the shaded scale bar on the top of the figure. (c) The thick solid contour line indicates pseudo cumulative cohort fertility rate (pseudo-CCFR)=2.05 children per woman (replacement fertility) and the thin solid contour line indicates pseudo-CCFR=1.50 children per woman. (d) Countries are ranked in descending order by pseudo-CCFR in 2007 (last common year of observation). (e) Countries are grouped into eight geographic macro-regions, as indicated by different colour-shaded tiles as follows: